awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-sample-data-load-query.md

 By default, Amazon Redshift shows the database created during cluster creation in **Select database** and the default schema named `public`\.
 To view the individual data files of the sample dataset, go to the query editor and choose the `dev` database and `public` schema\.

 Try some example queries in the query editor, as shown following\.
-For more information on working with the SELECT command, see [SELECT](https://docs.aws.amazon.com/redshift/latest/dg/r_SELECT_synopsis.html) in the *Amazon Redshift Developer Guide*\.
+For more information on working with the SELECT command, see [SELECT](https://docs.aws.amazon.com/redshift/latest/dg/r_SELECT_synopsis.html) in the Amazon Redshift Database Developer Guide\.

 ```
 -- Find total sales on a given calendar date.